nightsky737/cooltexto/README.md

 - After guessing the word, you'll get to know how long you took.
 You'll also get a play again button.
 Please wait for it to say "New game loaded!" before guessing.
 (This lets the cosine similarity be calculated)

-When starting the game, please wait for the "loading game! please wait" to turn to "Game loaded!
-Make your first guess!"
-The long load time is due to loading all of the gloVe vectors.
+**When starting the game, please wait for the "loading game! please wait" to turn to "Game loaded!
+Make your first guess!"**

 # Notes:
-Words that are definitely english words might be "not found", as I don't have the vectors of those.
+- Words that are definitely english words might be "not found", as I don't have the vectors of those.
 This should only occur rarely.

-The only words that can be chosen are a subset of ~300 common words that I hand filtered to ensure that they are guessable.
+- The only words that can be chosen are a subset of ~300 common words that I hand filtered to ensure that they are guessable.

-When over 1000 words away from the target, the similarity scores are pretty meaningless.
-My recommended strategy is guess randomly until you find a fairly close.
+- When over 1000 words away from the target, the similarity scores are pretty meaningless.
+My recommended strategy is guess randomly until you find one fairly close.

 # Setup:
 After cloning the repo, create a folder called word_data.
 In it, add these three files: